juliankrispel/react-rocket/site/content/post/react-redux-optimization.md

 For applications with complex interfaces, complex state and/or frequent updates, reselect can help a ton to make your app faster!

 [Ramda](http://ramdajs.com/) is a powerful library full of higher order functions.
 In other words - functions to create functions.
-Since our mapping functions are just that - functions, we can use ramda to create our selectors quite conveniently.
+Since our mapping functions are just that - functions, we can use Ramda to create our selectors quite conveniently.
 Ramda can do all that selectors do and more.
-Checkout the [ramda cookbook](https://github.com/ramda/ramda/wiki/Cookbook) for some examples of what you can do with ramda.
+Checkout the [Ramda cookbook](https://github.com/ramda/ramda/wiki/Cookbook) for some examples of what you can do with Ramda.